Korea under Japanese rule: Anthropology and cultural heritage

 In 1921, Japan turned a Korean royal cemetery into a golf course, with the graves still directly on the course.
 This occurred at what is now Hyochang Park.

 Japan sent anthropologists to Korea who took photos of the traditional state of Korean villages, serving as evidence that Korea was "backwards" and needed to be modernized.

 In 1925, the Japanese government established the Korean History Compilation Committee, and it was administered by the Governor-General and engaged in collecting Korean historical materials and compiling Korean history.
 According to the Doosan Encyclopedia, some mythology was incorporated.
 The committee supported the theory of a Japanese colony on the Korean Peninsula called Mimana, which, according to E. Taylor Atkins, is "among the most disputed issues in East Asian historiography."

 Japan executed the first modern archaeological excavations in Korea.
 The Japanese administration also relocated some artifacts; for instance, a stone monument (棕蟬縣神祠碑), which was originally located in the Liaodong Peninsula, then under Japanese control, was taken out of its context and moved to Pyongyang.
 As of April 2020, 81,889 Korean cultural artifacts are in Japan.
 According to the Overseas Korean Cultural Heritage Foundation, not all the artifacts were moved illegally.
 Adding to the challenge of repatriating illegally exported Korean cultural properties is the lack of experts in Korean art at overseas museums and institutions, alterations made to artifacts that obscure their origin, and that moving Korean artifacts within what was previously internationally recognized Japanese territory was lawful at the time.
 The South Korean government has been continuing its efforts to repatriate Korean artifacts from museums and private collections overseas.

-The royal palace Gyeongbokgung was partially destroyed beginning in the 1910s, in order to make way for the Japanese General Government Building as well as the colonial Chōsen Industrial Exhibition.
+The royal palace Gyeongbokgung was partially destroyed beginning in the 1910s, to make way for the Japanese General Government Building as well as the colonial Chōsen Industrial Exhibition.
 Hundreds of historic buildings in Deoksugung were also destroyed to make way for the Yi Royal Family Museum of Fine Art.
-The displays in the museum reportedly intentionally contrasted traditional Korean art with examples of modern Japanese art, in order to portray Japan as progressive and legitimize Japanese rule.
+The displays in the museum reportedly intentionally contrasted traditional Korean art with examples of modern Japanese art, to portray Japan as progressive and legitimize Japanese rule.
 The National Palace Museum of Korea, originally built as the Korean Imperial Museum in 1908 to preserve the treasures in the Gyeongbokgung, was retained under the Japanese administration but renamed Museum of the Yi Dynasty in 1938.

-The Governor-General instituted a law in 1933 in order to preserve Korea's most important historical artifacts.
+The Governor-General instituted a law in 1933 to preserve Korea's most important historical artifacts.
 The system established by this law, retained as the present-day National Treasures of South Korea and National Treasures of North Korea, was intended to preserve Korean historical artifacts, including those not yet unearthed.
 Japan's 1871 Edict for the Preservation of Antiquities and Old Items could not be automatically applied to Korea due to Japanese law, which required an imperial ordinance to apply the edict in Korea.
 The 1933 law to protect Korean cultural heritages was based on the Japanese 1871 edict.